Ensono/amido.github.io/docs/workloads/azure/frontend/CSR/getting_started_csr.md

 ---
-id: cli_webapp_frameworks_ssr
+id: getting_started_csr
 title: Getting Started
 sidebar_label: Getting Started
 hide_title: false
 hide_table_of_contents: false
 ---

-import useBaseUrl from '@docusaurus/useBaseUrl';
 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';
-import HideNavigation from "../../../../src/pages/HideNavigation";
+import HideNavigation  from "../../../../..//src/pages/HideNavigation";

 Web applications require a lot of boilerplate.
 It's also hard to know how to get started without examples.
 We offer both server side rendered (SSR) and client side rendered (CSR) solutions that can be bootstrapped and tailored to your current project with just one command.